Body of Japanese doctor gunned down in Afghanistan arrives in Japan | The Japan Times

-They arrived at Narita International Airport, in Chiba Prefecture, and are scheduled to fly to Fukuoka from Tokyo’s Haneda airport on Monday morning.
+They arrived at Narita International Airport, in Chiba Prefecture, and are scheduled to fly to Fukuoka, Nakamura’s hometown, from Tokyo’s Haneda airport on Monday morning.

-Before they left Afghanistan on Saturday, the Afghan government held a ceremony at an airport in Kabul, with President Ashraf Ghani joining soldiers to carry Nakamura’s coffin wrapped by the country’s flag toward a plane.

-The 73-year-old Nakamura, who headed the Peshawar-kai aid group based in the city of Fukuoka, and five Afghans including his driver were killed Wednesday as armed men attacked their vehicle in Jalalabad, in the eastern province of Nangarhar.

 Authorities in the province have said they obtained information about a possible attack against Nakamura about a year ago but could not prevent the five from being killed, adding they had sent four bodyguards to protect him.